sillsdev/ptx2pdf/docs/documentation/ornaments.md

 ## General introduction

-This 'plugin' provides access to ornamental borders around sidebars. ornamental separator lines.
+This 'plugin' provides access to ornamental borders around sidebars,
-Eventually it is expected that it will also provide page-borders.
+ornamental separator lines and (probably incomplete support) for ornamental page-borders (note that these extend beyond the normal text area).

 ### Sources of ornaments
 #### pgfornament package